mjwestgate/revtools_website/user_manual/6_screening_with_topic_models.md

 You can run this with or without data; e.g.

+## Selecting data
+[How to choose what data to include in the model & what column to group by]

-## Data manipulation
+## Background
-Although <code>revtools</code> is designed to support evidence synthesis projects, you can also use it to build and explore patterns in topic models.
-The key new function for this purpose that is provided by <code>revtools</code> is <code>make_DTM</code>, which takes a vector of strings and performs the following transformations on it:
+<code>make_DTM</code>, which takes a vector of strings and performs the following transformations on it:

 1. converts all text to lower case
 2. removes punctuation, 'stop words' (defaulting to <code>tm::stopwords</code>) and numbers